usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 One group of commenters asked that the Department narrow the regulation permitting reliance on a companion to interpret or facilitate communication in emergency situations so that it is not available to entities with responsibilities for emergency preparedness and response.
 Some commenters noted that certain exigent circumstances, such as those that exist during and, perhaps, immediately after a major hurricane, temporarily may excuse public accommodations of their responsibilities to provide effective communication.
 However, they asked that the Department clarify that these obligations are ongoing, and that as soon as such situations begin to abate or become stabilized, the public accommodation must provide effective communication.

 The Department recognizes the need for effective communication is critical in emergency situations.
-After due consideration of all of these concerns raised by commenters, the Department has revised &sect; 36.303(c) to narrow the exceptionpermitting reliance on individuals accompanying the individual with a disability during an emergency to make it clear that it applies only to emergencies involving an "imminent threat to the safety or welfare of an individual or the public***." &sect; 36.303(c)(3)–(4).
+After due consideration of all of these concerns raised by commenters, the Department has revised &sect; 36.303(c) to narrow the exception permitting reliance on individuals accompanying the individual with a disability during an emergency to make it clear that it applies only to emergencies involving an "imminent threat to the safety or welfare of an individual or the public***." &sect; 36.303(c)(3)–(4).
 The Department wishes to emphasize, however, that application of this exception is narrowly tailored to emergencies involving an imminent threat to the safety or welfare of individuals or the public.
 Arguably, all visits to an emergency room are by definition emergencies.
 Likewise, an argument can be made that most situations to which emergency workers respond involve, in one way or another, a threat to the safety or welfare of an individual or the public.
 The imminent threat exception in &sect; 36.303(c)(3)– (4) is not intended to apply to typical and foreseeable emergency situations that are part of the normal operations of these institutions.
 As such, a public accommodation may rely on an accompanying individual to interpret or facilitate communication under the &sect; 36.303(c)(3)–(4) imminent threat exception only where there is a true emergency, *i.e.*, where any delay in providing immediate services to the individual could have life-altering or life-ending consequences.

 *Telecommunications.* In addition to the changes discussed in &sect; 36.303(b) regarding telecommunications, telephones, and text telephones, the Department has adopted provisions in &sect; 36.303(d) of the final rule (which also were included in the NPRM) requiring that public accommodations must not disconnect or refuse to take calls from FCC-approved telecommunications relay systems, including Internet-based relay systems.
 Commenters from some State agencies, many advocacy organizations, and individuals strongly urged the Department to mandate such action because of the high proportion of TTY calls and relay service calls to title III entities that are not completed because of phone systems or employees not taking the calls.
 This refusal presents a significant obstacle for persons using TTYs who do business with public accommodations and denies persons with disabilities telephone access for business that typically is handled over the telephone.